OctopusDeploy/docs/src/pages/docs/best-practices/deployments/variables.md

 Our recommendations for variable edit permissions are:
 - Variable edit permissions should be all or nothing, either a person can edit variables, or they cannot.
 Don't scope permissions to environments.
 Anyone responsible for the application should have permission to update variables (developers, lead developers, DB developers, etc.) along with operations (DBAs, web admins, sys admins) who can create and update service accounts and passwords.
-- Variable sets can be shared across multiple projects.
+- Variable Sets can be shared across multiple projects.
 Limit who can edit variable set variables to more experienced Octopus Deploy users, or people who understand "with great power comes great responsibility."
 Typically, we see senior or lead developers along with operations people who have these permissions.
 If you want to isolate an application, consider using [spaces](/docs/administration/spaces).
 - Leverage [sensitive variables](/docs/projects/variables/sensitive-variables) to encrypt and hide sensitive values such as usernames and passwords.
 Sensitive variables are write-only in the Octopus UI and Octopus API.
 - Use [composite variables](/docs/projects/variables/variable-substitutions/#binding-variables) to combine sensitive and non-sensitive values.
 A typical use case is database connection strings.
 Each language has a specific syntax.
 In the screenshot below `Project.Database.ConnectionString` is the composite variable, with the username and password referenced by the composite variable, but they are separate sensitive variables.